Home Composites Fibre Reinforcements

 Composites get their strength from the type, amount, and arrangement of the fibre reinforcement.
 While over 90% of the reinforcements in use are glass fibres, other reinforcements have established a critical niche.

-Arrangement
+Fibre Arrangement

-Multidirectional or random arrangements provide essentially equal strength in all directions of the finished part.
+Random arrangements provide essentially equal strength in all directions of the finished part.

-Reinforcement forms
+Reinforcement Forms

-are supplied in several basic forms to provide flexibility in cost, strength, compatibility with the resin system, and process requirements.
+Fibre reinforcements are supplied in several basic forms to provide flexibility in cost, strength, compatibility with the resin system, and process requirements.
 Regardless of the final form, all fibre reinforcements originate as single filaments.
+A large number of filaments are formed simultaneously and gathered into a strand, then further processed into various forms.

 Continuous Strand Roving

-Woven roving
+Woven Roving

-Woven roving costs less than conventional woven fabric and is used to provide high strength in large structural components such as tanks and boat hulls.
-Woven roving is used primarily in hand lay-up processing.
+Woven from continuous roving, this heavy drapable fabric costs less than conventional woven fabric.
+Used for high strength in large structural components such as tanks and boat hulls.

 Woven Fabrics